Belarus profile - Timeline

 1944 - The Soviet Red Army drives the Germans out of Belarus.

-1945 - At the end of the war, much of western Belarus - previously belonging to Poland - is amalgamated into the Soviet Republic.
+1945 - At the end of the war, much of western Belarus - previously part of Poland - is amalgamated into the Soviet Republic.

 1960s - A policy of 'Russification' is pushed through.